top of page

 Dr. Peter Leighton is the Medical Director for Crooked River Counseling.
 In Feb of 2021, Dr. Peter Leighton had a re-occurrence of brain cancer and sadly lost his battle on June 29th, 2021.
 He was a great advocate and pioneer for the continued treatment of addiction in Bridgton Maine and across the CMMC system.
 He is greatly missed.

-Gary C. Bell, CFO
+Gary C. Bell, Administrator

 bottom of page